allthingslinux/tux/docs/content/user/modules/utility/ping.md

 /ping
 ```

-## Response
+## Response Format

 When executed, the bot returns an informational embed containing:

-- **API Latency:** The round-trip time in milliseconds for a heartbeat to reach Discord's gateway.
+- **API latency** - The round-trip time in milliseconds for a heartbeat to reach Discord's gateway
-- **Uptime:** How long the bot has been running since its last restart.
+- **Uptime** - How long the bot has been running since its last restart (formatted as human-readable duration)
-- **CPU Usage:** The percentage of CPU being utilized by the bot process.
+- **CPU usage** - The percentage of CPU being utilized by the bot process
-- **RAM Usage:** The amount of memory currently consumed by the bot (in MB or GB).
+- **RAM usage** - The amount of memory currently consumed by the bot (formatted in MB or GB as appropriate)

 ## Permissions